fuchssarahe/guiter_practice/README.md

 - conditions for a valid chord
 - chord must be played no more than 4 times in a row

-- what constitues an easy path
+- what constitutes an easy path
 - number of chords cannot exceed 4
 - chords cannot have modifiers other than minor and major
 - no special chords can be included

-- what constitues a medium path
+- what constitutes a medium path
 - number of chords cannot exceed 7
 - between 1 and 3 chords should have modifiers other than minor and major
 - songs contain one special chord

-- what constitues a hard path
+- what constitutes a hard path
 - number of chords must exceed 4
 - at least 3 chords must have modifiers other than minor and major
-- songs contain 2 special chords
+- songs contain 2 special chords -->

 # Resources